Thank you for participating in the 2015 Public Policy Conference!

 Be sure to thank your members of Congress if they have supported $10 million for the MS Congressionally Directed Medical Research Program (CDMRP), supported $32 billion for the National Institutes of Health (NIH) and/or have cosponsored the neuro data and complex rehab bills.
 We are currently also making a push for cosponsors for the Neuro Data and Complex Rehab bills--so if your members have NOT cosponsored them yet, ask them to!

 Your story is a unique and powerful advocacy tool – perhaps the most powerful tool you possess.
-With the Public Policy Conference just one short week away, get ready to leverage your story to fuel impact!
-Together with Brad Fitch of the Congressional Management Foundation we are presenting “Crafting Stories to Win the Hearts, Minds and VOTES of Lawmakers.”
-Please watch this short video by Brad Fitch and begin your journey through the seven elements of storytelling:
+Please watch this short video by Brad Fitch of the Congressional Management Foundation and begin your journey through the seven elements of storytelling:

 1. “The Want” – Beginning with the end in mind